How to Create Reports with Power BI Service

 Key Features of Power BI Reporting

-Microsoft Power BI is a ‘’collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.’’
+Microsoft Power BI is a collection of software services, apps, and connectors that help turn raw data into clear, interactive insights.

 Before creating your first Power BI report, it’s important to know which services handle import, transformation, and visualizations.
-Certain services are limited to desktops, as noted below.
+Some features are available only on desktop applications, which is something to keep in mind as you get started.

 Power BI Visualizations

-Power BI brings data to life with dynamic visualizations.
-Clear visuals help communicate data-driven stories that inform your business decisions.
-Built-in options include area charts, bar and column charts, and cards.
+Power BI brings data to life with dynamic, easy-to-understand visuals.
+These clear visuals help turn data into stories that support better business decisions.
+Built-in chart options include area charts, bar charts, column charts, and cards.

-You can also find many more amazing visualizations on Microsoft AppSource.
-Some recently added visualizations include
+For even more options, visit Microsoft AppSource.
+Some recently added visualizations include:

-• Valq Plan – No-code solution for building complex business plans, scenarios and simulations.
+• Valq Plan – A no-code solution for building complex business plans, scenarios, and simulations.

-• Date Picker by Powerviz – Modern calendar view.
+• Date Picker by Powerviz – A modern, interactive calendar view.

-• Drill Down Network PRO – effortlessly visualize categorical data and automatically detects relationships based on category structure.
+• Drill Down Network PRO – Helps visualize categorical data and automatically detect relationships based on category structure.

-• TMap 2.1 – for drilling down chart maps by georegion names.
+• TMap 2.1 – Allows you to drill down into chart maps by georegion names.

 TMap